 FASB 6, Classification of Short-Term Obligations Expected to be Refinanced, in connection with the proper classification of bond anticipation notes.

-FASB 13, Accounting for Leases, as amended and interpreted.
+ASC 842, Leases, that does not conflict with GASBs 13 and 65 (see GASB 62).

 As noted previously, the above pronouncements do not apply to governmental fund statements—but they do apply to governmental activities reported in the government-wide statements.

 The provisions of FASB 34, Capitalization of Interest Cost, as amended, are applicable to business-type activities and to enterprise funds but not to governmental funds or activities.